Young–Simpson syndrome: Differential diagnosis

 Diagnosis of Ohdo syndrome, SBBYS variant, is often confused with genitopatellar syndrome due to overlapping signs and symptoms.
 However, mask-like faces, blepharophimosis, and ptosis are symptoms that allow Ohdo syndrome, SBBYS variant, to be distinguished from genitopatellar syndrome.
 Nevertheless, there is difficulty in distinguishing between the two genetic disorders.

 History

 Ohdo syndrome, SBBYS variant was previously diagnosed through clinical examination.
-Symptoms such as mental retardation, facial dysmorphism, thyroid dysfunction, impaired intellectual development, etc. Additionally, tests such as diffusion tensor magnetic resonance imaging (MRI) and tractography of the brain were used to diagnose the disorder.
+Symptoms such as intellectual disability, facial dysmorphism, thyroid dysfunction, impaired intellectual development, etc. Additionally, tests such as diffusion tensor magnetic resonance imaging (MRI) and tractography of the brain were used to diagnose the disorder.